Modern Guilt

 The Song:

-The 4th track on Modern Guilt, Beck has talked about this song as a turning point in his sessions with Danger Mouse, and I assume that is why it became the title track for the album:
+The 4th track on Modern Guilt, Beck has talked about this song as a turning point in his sessions with Danger Mouse, and I assume that is one of the reasons it became the title track for the album:

 "I'd recorded about 10 or 15 songs and then I did the song 'Modern Guilt' and I remember my engineer [Drew Brown] and Danger Mouse just lighting up.
 It was the first time I got a reaction on anything we were working on.
 It just felt that there was something in that song that rang true for everyone around and what we were doing and it felt like it was definitely a point where it was like, "OK, now we're on to something, this is what it's about.'"

 Listening to the song (and album) with this quote in mind can be revealing.
-The bouncy '60s beats and infectious electric guitar riffs and "da da da"-type verses are all over Modern Guilt, and it sounds like it followed directly from this track.
+The bouncy '60s beats and infectious electric guitar riffs and "da da da"-type verses are all over Modern Guilt, and it does indeed sound and feel like it followed directly from this track.

-The song also contains some powerful words.
-I've read various philosophical meanings of the term "modern guilt," but looking solely at Beck's song, there is not much left to wonder.
+Lyrically, the song also contains some powerful words and the philosophical bent may have led to Beck leaning in that direction for the rest of the album too.
+I I have read various philosophical meanings of the term "modern guilt," but looking solely at Beck's song, there is not much left to wonder.
 He fairly directly describes the feeling, as he sees it anyway.
-"Modern guilt" involves feelings of shame or guilt, but the root causes of those feelings are covered up by your situation.
+"Modern guilt" involves feeling shame or guilt for a situation, but the root causes of those feelings are covered up by the very situation.

-There's an old Talking Heads song, "Once In A Lifetime," which famously has some lines "You may find yourself in a beautiful house with a beautiful wife / You may ask yourself 'How did I get here?'"
-Again, your situation can lead to that moment of realization where you "don't know what you've done."
+There's an old Talking Heads song, "Once In A Lifetime," which famously has the lines "You may find yourself in a beautiful house with a beautiful wife / You may ask yourself 'How did I get here?'"
+Again, your situation can eventually lead to that moment of realization where you "don't know what you've done," as Beck sings it.

 A similar moment of realization begins Beck's song: the narrator is in familiar settings, feeling uptight, lost.
 It's an odd situation to feel lost in familiar settings, and that discomfort lingers the whole song.